Starcounter/Docs/guides/database/relations/README.md

 # Relations

-Starcounter is a database that offers relational access, graph access, object oriented access and document access all rolled into one.
+Starcounter is a database that offers relational access, graph access, object oriented access, and document access all rolled into one.
 We feel that core of the database builds well on the [theories of Dr.Codd](https://www.seas.upenn.edu/~zives/03f/cis550/codd.pdf).
 We have chosen to premiere implicit primary keys and foreign keys as object references.

 You can make a traditional SQL query like this (given that you have a PersonId property):